-1.6 With the exception of this Introduction, the Practice Note follows closely the text and paragraph numbering of TECH 01/09 to the extent applicable to Hong Kong, without any further amendment.
+- 1.6 With the exception of this Introduction, the Accounting Bulletin follows closely the text and paragraph numbering of TECH 01/09 to the extent applicable to Hong Kong, without any further amendment.
 Where whole paragraphs have been deleted as a result of the above modifications (for example, where UK GAAP discussions have been deleted) the paragraph will be marked as "[HK deletion: reason for deletion]".
 This is for the avoidance of doubt and distinguishes these modifications from the paragraphs that were annotated "[Deleted]" or "[Moved to 6.6A]" etc. in the source text of TECH 01/09.
-Given this preservation of the paragraph numbering, it is relatively easy to compare this Practice Note with TECH 01/09, for example if interested to find out more about the UK GAAP discussions that have been excluded from the Practice Note.

-- 1.7 This Practice Note is the guidance referred to by the Hong Kong Government in their response to concerns over the lack of clarity over the meaning of "realised profits", which were expressed by respondents to a consultation exercise carried out in June 2008 by the Hong Kong Government on the capital maintenance regime aspects of the Ordinance in the context of the programme to re-write the Ordinance.1 While acknowledging those concerns, the Government also noted that "realised profit" is a dynamic and complex accounting concept and that the introduction of a statutory definition may result in inflexibility2.
-Consequently, the Government supported the development of guidance by the HKICPA to address this concern. - 1.8 This Practice Note reflects accounting standards in issue at 1 June 2009.
+Given this preservation of the paragraph numbering, it is relatively easy to compare this Accounting Bulletin with TECH 01/09, for example if users are interested to find out more about the UK GAAP discussions that have been excluded from the Accounting Bulletin. - 1.7 This Accounting Bulletin is the forthcoming guidance referred to by the Hong Kong Government in their response to concerns over the lack of clarity over the meaning of "realised profits", which were expressed by respondents to a consultation exercise carried out in June 2008 by the Hong Kong Government on the capital maintenance regime aspects of the Ordinance in the context of the programme to re-write the Ordinance.
+While acknowledging those concerns, the Government also noted that "realised profit" is a dynamic and complex accounting concept and that the introduction of a statutory definition may result in inflexibility.
+Consequently, the Government supported the development of guidance by the HKICPA to address this concern. - 1.8 This Accounting Bulletin reflects accounting standards in issue at 1 June 2009.
 It does not provide guidance on how transactions and arrangements should be accounted for.
-However, it has been necessary to make assumptions about accounting treatments while providing guidance on the impact on realised and distributable profits. - 1.9 The revised version of HKAS 1 issued in 2008 makes some changes of terminology, for example referring to a statement of financial position instead of a balance sheet.
-For simplicity and consistency with the Ordinance, the previous terminology has been retained in this guidance. - 1.10 This Practice Note serves as guidance on the determination of realised profits and losses in the context of distributions under the Ordinance and does not aim to cover every aspect of the requirements covered by the Ordinance relating to distributions.
+However, it has been necessary to make assumptions about accounting treatments while providing guidance on the impact on realised and distributable profits.
+Whilst care has been taken to ensure that this information is consistent with HKFRSs in effect as of the time of writing, the Bulletin should not be relied upon as a source of guidance on how to account for any given transaction in accordance with HKFRS.
+Instead, the original text of the HKFRS Standards and Interpretations, as set out in Volume II of the HKICPA Members' Handbook, should be referred to if in doubt. - 1.9 The revised version of HKAS 1 issued in 2008 makes some changes of terminology, for example referring to a statement of financial position instead of a balance sheet.
+For simplicity and consistency with the Ordinance, the previous terminology has been retained in this guidance. - 1.10 This Accounting Bulletin serves as guidance on the determination of realised profits and losses in the context of distributions under the Ordinance or other Hong Kong regulatory requirements and does not aim to cover every aspect of the requirements covered by the Ordinance relating to distributions.
 Companies should consider taking their own legal advice, particularly in relation to any matters not covered by this guidance.
+Care should also be taken when companies are early adopting new financial reporting standards that are not specifically addressed in this Accounting Bulletin. - 1.11 The Accounting Bulletin is based on HKFRSs in effect at the time of writing and discusses issues arising from the interaction of those Standards and Interpretations with the currently applicable Companies Ordinance to the extent that equivalent issues have been discussed in TECH 01/09.
+The Bulletin will be revised periodically as HKFRSs are amended, to maintain consistency with any updated guidance issued by the UK Institutes and/or to reflect changes in local requirements.